danuhnder/CV/README.md

 Front-end: ReactJS
 Back-end: Node, Express, PostgreSQL

+[**Rescue Dog Moms**](https://www.rescuedogmoms.ca): Podcast front page built with ReactJS accessing the Buzzsprout API.
+I built this website from client specifications and handled deployment and hosting (on time, under budget).

+[**Superfun Poll App**](https://github.com/gybubest/midterm): Allows creation of and voting on polls, with results generated using the [*Borda count*](https://en.wikipedia.org/wiki/Borda_count) method.
+Group project built as part of Lighthouse Labs bootcamp - I handled full-stack development of the 'response' view (where users vote on polls and weightings are generated and submitted to database).
+Front-end: HTML, SASS, EJS, JQuery
+Back-end: Node, Express, PostgreSQL

+[**Jungle**](https://github.com/danuhnder/jungle-rails): E-commerce platform built as part of bootcamp.
+This project required learning and improviing an inherited codebase in a new language and framework (and taught me to LOVE Ruby)
+Front-end: HTML, SASS.
+Back-end: Rails

 [**Interview Scheduler**](https://github.com/danuhnder/scheduler): Allows user to create, edit and delete appointments.
-Built as part of Lighthouse Labs Web Development Bootcamp (Dec 2020).
+Built as part of Lighthouse Labs bootcamp.
 Front-end: HTML, CSS, ReactJS
 Back-end: Node, Express, SQL
 Test: Jest, Storybook, Cypress

-[**Superfun Poll App**](https://github.com/gybubest/midterm): Allows creation of and voting on polls, with results generated using the [*Borda count*](https://en.wikipedia.org/wiki/Borda_count) method.
-Group project built as part of Lighthouse Labs Web Development Bootcamp (Dec 2020) - I handled full-stack development of the 'response' view (where users vote on polls and weightings generated and submitted to database).
-Front-end: HTML, SASS, EJS, JQuery
-Back-end: Node, Express, PostgreSQL

-[**Tweeter**](https://github.com/danuhnder/tweeter): A single page twitter clone built as part of Lighthouse Labs Web Development Bootcamp (Nov 2020).
-Front-end: HTML, CSS, JQuery
-Back-end: Node, Express

-[**TinyApp**](https://github.com/danuhnder/tweeter): A full stack web app allowing users to shorten URLS.
-Built as part of Lighthouse Labs Web Development Bootcamp (Nov 2020).
-Front-end: HTML, CSS, EJS
-Back-end: Node, Express